jamesdiacono/Replete/plugins/mcp/README.md

 The source code for this server is in the Public Domain.

+## Warning

+Code evaluated in any platform other than the browser (such as Deno) has uninhibited access to the filesystem, network, etc. Allowing your LLM to evaluate code using Replete is equivalent to giving it access to your terminal.
+To ensure LLM activity is properly sandboxed, Replete can be configured with only the browser REPL by passing  [`--which_deno=""`](https://github.com/jamesdiacono/Replete?tab=readme-ov-file#optionswhich_deno---which_deno) (assuming Replete is hosted by Deno, as it is by default).

 ## Installation

-Make sure you have [Deno](https://deno.com) installed.

-Configure your editor to start the MCP server using this command:
+Install [Deno](https://deno.com) then configure your editor to start the MCP server using this command:

     deno run --allow-all https://deno.land/x/replete/plugins/mcp/server.js